melaniedavila/dynamic-record/README.md

 # DynamicRecord

-DynamicRecord is a lightweight Ruby object relational mapping (ORM) library inspired by Ruby on Rails' ActiveRecord.
+DynamicRecord is a lightweight Ruby object relational mapping (ORM) library.
 It was built using meta-programming techniques as well as the ActiveSupport::Inflector library.
 The ORM allows you to seamlessly perform database operations without writing SQL code.

 DynamicRecord establishes and relies upon naming conventions to create associations between database tables.